JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ## Course Structure

-Although this is usually a classroom-taught course, due to the global pandemic, this course is taught online-only this year.
+Although this is usually a classroom-taught course, due to the global pandemic, this course is taught online-only, for the moment.
 This will require a lot of adaptation from everyone, and it won't be easy.
 That said, I'll be trying my best to make this course flexible, and doable from different timezones.

 ### Lecture Videos